Atrial septal defect (ASD)

 An atrial septal defect (ASD) is a hole in the wall between the two upper chambers of your heart.
 The condition is present from birth (congenital).
 Smaller atrial septal defects may close on their own during infancy or early childhood.

 Large and long-standing atrial septal defects can damage your heart and lungs.
 An adult who has had an undetected atrial septal defect for decades may have a shortened life span from heart failure or high blood pressure in the lungs.
-Surgery is usually necessary to repair atrial septal defects to prevent complications.
+Surgery is often necessary to repair atrial septal defects to prevent complications.

-Many babies born with atrial septal defects don't have signs or symptoms.
+Many babies born with atrial septal defects don't have associated signs or symptoms.
 In adults, signs or symptoms usually begin by age 30, but in some cases signs and symptoms may not occur until decades later.

 When to see a doctor

 These could be symptoms of heart failure or another complication of congenital heart disease.